Twistors, the ASD Yang-Mills equations, and 4d Chern-Simons theory: Twistor actions

 In most of the simple cases we consider here the classical equations of motion for these theories will be equivalent to the ASDYM equations in a particular gauge.
-We have already seen that one can obtain the 4d WZW model.
-We will show that it is also possible to recover an action of Chalmers and Siegel \cite{chalmers1996self}, and an unpublished action of Mason and Sparling \cite{mason1996integrability}.
+We have already seen that one can obtain \WZWt{4}.
+We will show that it is also possible to recover an action proposed by Leznov and Mukhtarov, and Parkes \cite{leznov1987equivalence,leznov1987deformation,parkes1992cubic,chalmers1996self}, and an unpublished action of Mason and Sparling \cite{mason1996integrability}.
 In subsection \ref{subsec:CoSi} we consider an example for which the classical equations of motion are not equivalent to the ASDYM equations.
-Finally in appendix \ref{app:SNovel} we derive novel actions for ASDYM theory, although these explicitly break invariance under both left-handed and right-handed rotations.
+Finally in appendix \ref{app:SNovel} we derive novel actions for ASDYM theory, although these explicitly break invariance under both left- and right-handed rotations.